Fifteen Minute Read

 For the next forty-eight hours, Scout endured significant pain.
 In the first twelve hours after the vaccine, she became unable to walk.
 That night, in the middle of the night, she woke in screaming agony.

 The next morning, Scout still wasn’t walking.
 I had to carry her outdoors to potty, and she’d stand there trembling, looking at me in misery.
-Although I knew it was our vet’s surgery day, I

-called, insisting on bringing Scout in.
+The next morning, although I knew it was our vet’s surgery day, I called, insisting on bringing Scout in.
 They complied, examined her, assured me “this sometimes happens,” and sent me on my way with gabapentin, “if I thought she needed it.”

 Well yes.
 Yes, I did think she needed it.
 Why would I allow her to continue with such obvious, severe pain?